-Data-Planet Statistical Datasets aggregates datasets sourced from reputable public and private organizations, such as OECD, the United Nations, and the U.S. Census.
+Data-Planet Statistical Datasets aggregates datasets sourced from reputable public and private organizations, such as OECD, China Data Online, the United Nations, and the U.S. Census.
 It covers topics across many subject areas, including education, population and income, industry, commerce, trade, housing and construction.
 Users can create custom extracts and download files in delimited, SAS, or shapefile formats.

 Data.Census.Gov, the interface that replaces American FactFinder, is the portal to US Census data and includes data from the American Community Survey, Population Estimates, Economic Census, and Annual Economic Surveys.
 Users can generate simple visualizations, extract reports, and explore census data by theme or topic.

 Ancestry Library Edition provides access to billions of names by aggregating a variety of genealogical databases, immigration records, census surveys, passenger lists, religious registries, and UK and Ireland records.

 The Geolytics Neighborhood Change Database (NCDB) gives users access to US Census data from 1970, 1980, 1990, 2000, and 2010 at the census tract level, with the option to access data for all four decades normalized to 2010 tract boundaries.
 Users can download data as if the 2010 tracts existed, and all the data is weighted to these areas.
 Variables include population, household, and housing characteristics, income, poverty status, education level, employment, housing costs, immigration, and others.
 Users can export data in .dbf, ASCII, shapefile, or mid/mif files.